pkLucid/Pokemon-Lucid/lucid_book/src/known_issues.md

   * Battle AI
     * Hone Claws is a fake move.
 The ai never considers it.
-    * Well Baked Body has no ai, so ai will spam fire moves (randomizer)

   * Trainer Mon
     Ursaluna from Santiago has Bulletproof instead of Guts